satwikkansal/python_blockchain_app/report.md

 Notice that the service demands calculated by JMT are very similar to the ones obtained from the experiment.

-Now we can take a look to the utilization of the stations of our model [Fig. 8], i.e., CPU (blue), disk (green) and delay station (black).
+Now we can take a look at the utilization of the stations of our model [Fig. 8], i.e., CPU (blue), disk (green) and delay station (black).

 <center> <figure> <img src="utilization_graph.jpg" width="500"/> <figcaption> Figure 8: utilizations of each station </figcaption> </figure> </center>